cylewitruk/stacks-regtest-env/README.tpl.md

 ```
 local-stacks-2.4-leader-node-1          node (leader)     2.4 ⇾ nakamoto
 ```
+The name of the container will still remain the same, however.
+This is because this was an in-place upgrade, i.e. simulated an upgrade from _x_ ⇾ _y_ on the same server using the same chainstate.

 ### Cleaning Up
 Data will never be automatically removed from environments.
 However, the `clean` command is available which will remove all stale environment data.
 Note that if there is currently an running environment, it will **not** be cleaned up.